 Suddenly you aren't catching every lyric, beat, or podcast word.
 It could be a wax problem in your ears or wax in your earbuds.

 The wax in our ears is there to protect the skin in the ear canal, provide lubrication, assist in cleaning, and provide some protection from water, bacteria, and curious insects.
 What it is not good for is an earbud.
 When you use earbuds, heat is trapped in your ear canal and melts the earwax causing it to settle on or in the earbuds.
-This causes distortion, looks gross and attracts dirt and grime to the sticky surface.
+This causes distortion, looks gross and attracts dirt, grime, and bacteria to the sticky surface.

 It's time to clean your earbuds.